Here are two questions?

 And as we read verse Ephesians 2:3 also, we see that we all exercised our own Will and chose to sin – 3 All of us also lived among them at one time, gratifying the cravings of our flesh and following its desires and thoughts.
 Like the rest, we were by nature deserving of wrath.

-So the Bible does in fact bear out the reality that there are Wills that exist that are not God’s Will.
-As such I think we have to acknowledge that we do have a Will, which means we can in fact make choices.
+So the Bible does in fact bear out the reality that there are wills that exist, but they only exist within the confines of God’s sovereign Will.
+As such, I think we have to acknowledge that we do have a will, which means we can in fact make choices.

 So… Do we each have a will?